georgiee/coding-for-kids/slides.md

 ---
 ^ Say hello to Dash & Dot.

-^ Those are more complex and expensive robots.
-Costs around 200 EUR
+^ Those are more complex and expensive robots

-^ They have many sensors and can communicate with LEDs and speakers.
+^ with many sensors and they can communicate with LEDs and speakers.

-^ You use the apps Wonder or Blockly to program them.

 # [fit] Dash
 # &